We have made a commitment to make our information and services available to everyone, regardless of disability or technology.

 Despite our best efforts, there are some limitations.
-Sometimes larger documents - like the planning scheme, strategy documents and reports and archived documents – have scanned pages, graphs or images that cannot be converted to accessible text.
+Sometimes larger documents, like the planning scheme, strategy documents, reports and archived documents, have scanned pages, graphs or images that cannot be converted to accessible text.
 We have tried to limit the number of these documents.

 How to get help if you can’t access information